 The early thought is to bicycle around the entire state of Wisconsin, crossing over into Minnesota, Michigan, and Illinois although those plans are bound to change on a teenager’s whim.

 More details on the 2018 Amazing Ride will be forth coming.
-Donations are tax deductible and the Tax ID No. 39-1741288.
-Please mail donations to
+Donations are tax deductible.
+Make checks payable to the Samaritan Campus, 531 W. Washington Street, West Bend, WI 53095.
+The FEIN No. 396005754

 All money stays within Washington County and 100 percent will be donated to a bicycle for the residents at The Samaritan Home in West Bend.